 The Local Government Act requires municipalities to advertise in a local paper not less than three (3), or more than ten (10) days prior to the Tax Sale.
 The legal description and civic (street) address must be published.
 To prevent having your property listed in this newspaper ad, delinquent taxes must be paid approximately three (3) weeks prior to the Tax Sale date.

 - F 250.265.3788

-Each year, a public auction is held at 10:00 a.m., on the last Monday in September in the Council Chambers located at 91 – 1st Street NW.
+Each year, a public auction is held at 10:00 a.m., on the last Monday in September at the Village Office located at 91 – 1st Street NW.
 Bidding is accepted on all properties.
 Prospective bidders are advised that it is their responsibility to search the title of the property in advance to determine if there are any changes registered against the property.
 The minimum bid is the amount of the Upset Price.
 If no bidding takes place within three (3) calls by the Collector (auctioneer), the Village is declared the purchaser at the Upset Price.

 Payment of the Upset Price (by cash or certified cheque) must be remitted immediately.
 If the purchase price is above the Upset price, the purchaser must pay the balance by 1:00 pm on the tax sale date.
 If payment is not remitted, the Collector again offers the property for sale.

 The Collector is required by law to search all property titles and within ninety (90) days after the Tax Sale, notify all registered charge holders shown on each property.

 The original owner has one year after the property is sold at Tax Sale to pay the taxes and buy back their property.
 This is called redemption.
 All registered charge holders have full right to redeem the property.
 To redeem the property, the charge holder must remit the full Upset price, plus interests on the purchase price at a rate set by the Province, within one year of the Tax Sale.

 Rights during the Redemption Period